srimanbadhri/Python-Lesson/_episodes/06-loops-and-functions.md

 The command  os.listdir is equivalent to  ls in the shell.

-In previous lessons, we saw how to use the library pandas to load the species data into memory as a DataFrame, how to select a subset of the data using some criteria, and how to write the DataFrame into a CSV file.
+In previous lessons, we saw how to use the library pandas to load the data into memory as a DataFrame, how to select a subset of the data using some criteria, and how to write the DataFrame into a CSV file.
 Let's write a script that performs those three steps in sequence for the year 2002: